FreeCAD/FreeCAD-documentation/wiki/LuxRender.md

 # LuxRender

-{{VeryImportantMessage|LuxRender is no longer in development as the project has been rebooted as [LuxCoreRender](LuxCoreRender.md) with a major code rewriting and a lot of compatibility breaking changes.
+**LuxRender is no longer in development as the project has been rebooted as [LuxCoreRender](LuxCoreRender.md) with a major code rewriting and a lot of compatibility breaking changes.
 The information here is provided because by default FreeCAD is still shipped (as of 0.19-24276) with the [Raytracing Workbench](Raytracing_Workbench.md), that officially only supports LuxRender.
-Anyway it also seem to work with [LuxCoreRender](LuxCoreRender.md), so consider giving it a try before using LuxRender}}
+Anyway it also seem to work with [LuxCoreRender](LuxCoreRender.md), so consider giving it a try before using LuxRender**

 # Description